csail-csg/riscy-OOO/README.md

 We need to copy the bbl (`tools/RV64G/build-pk/bbl`) to F1.
 The following command boots Linux with 2GB memory.

-        $ $RISCY_HOME/procs/build/RV64G_OOO.core_$N.check_deadlock/awsf1/bin/ubuntu.exe --just-run --core-num $N --mem-size 2048 --deadlock-check-after 1000000000000 -- /path/to/bbl
+        $ $RISCY_HOME/procs/build/RV64G_OOO.core_$N.check_deadlock/awsf1/bin/ubuntu.exe --just-run --core-num $N --mem-size 2048 --ignore-user-stucks 1000000 -- /path/to/bbl

     The processor detects potential deadlock by checking if a user level instruction has been executed during a period of time.
     This will output a lot of "deadlock" warnings when the processor is booting linux or idling in shell.
-    To avoid such warnings, we use the `--deadlock-check-after A_LARGE_NUMBER` option as shown above.
+    To avoid such warnings, we use the `--ignore-user-stucks A_LARGE_NUMBER` option as shown above.
+    This will suppress the first `A_LARGE_NUMBER` of user-level instruction deadlock messages.

     Hit `ctrl-c` when you want to exit.